Code of Ethics & Conduct

 Coaches should welcome evaluation of their work by colleagues and

-be able to account to performers, employers, NGBs and colleagues for what they
+account to performers, employers, National Governing Bodies (NGBs) and colleagues for what they

 do and why.

-Coaches have a responsibility to themselves and their performers
+Coaches are responsible for themselves and their performers

-to maintain their own effectiveness, resilience and abilities.
+to maintain their effectiveness, resilience and abilities.
 They should

-recognise when their personal resources are so depleted that help is needed.
+recognise when their resources are so depleted that help is needed.

 This may necessitate the withdrawal from coaching temporarily or